sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ---

 # How to do systematic searching
 When you do a systematic search, it must be conducted according to a plan, well documented, and it must be verifiable.
 The latter means that if the search is repeated, it must yield the same result.
 Students are to an increasing degree expected to be able to perform systematic searches for research results.
-This is especially important when searching for literature for writing a [review article](/en/sources-and-referencing/different-sources.html#review-article), or when the subject area in question places high value on knowledge based practice.
+This is especially important when searching for literature for writing a [review article](/en/sources-and-referencing/different-sources.html#review-article), or when the subject area in question places high value on knowledge-based practice.

 ## Research question
 An appropriate starting point for a systematic search is to formulate the question you want to find relevant literature to.

 A research question will consist of two or more thematic elements.
 Before doing a systematic search, you should structure your research question and sort out the thematic elements.
-The transition to doing a search in a database or search engine will then be easier.
-Here are some help-questions that might guide you when sorting out the thematic elements:
+This will help make the transition to searching in a database or search engine easier.
+Here are some helpful questions that might guide you when sorting out the thematic elements:

 * What is the **issue**/**problem**?
 * Is any **intervention**/**measure**/**outcome**/**phenomenon** specified?
 * What **population**/**group of people** is in question?
 * Does the question include a special **setting**/**context**?

-Note that far from all research questions contain all these thematic elements.
+Note that far from all research questions contain *all* these thematic elements.

 ::: eksempel Example
 What do we know about the reasons for **school refusal** among **teenagers**?